-Debbie Aung Din and Jim Taylor moved to Myanmar in 2004 with the mission of transforming the lives of the rural poor.
+Debbie Aung Din and Jim Taylor moved to Myanmar in 2004 with the mission of boosting the incomes of the rural poor.
 Debbie, a native of Myanmar, and her husband Jim, are both Harvard-trained development professionals with deep experience working in under-served communities, from the Mississippi Delta to Indonesia.

 Proximity Designs was founded on Debbie and Jim’s conviction that everyone, including the poor, deserves products that are high quality, durable, deliver great results, and are enjoyable to use.
-These champions have built an organization with a culture of radical empathy.
-Proximity lives alongside the families it serves, which makes it possible to build solutions designed specifically for them.
+These champions have built an organization with a culture of radical empathy and deep knowledge of their customers.
+Proximity lives alongside the families it serves, which makes it possible to develop farm technologies and agronomy services designed specifically for them.
 Debbie and Jim also stand out for the way they run their social enterprise with a business mindset.
 They insist on being held accountable by the market.
 Proximity treats the people it serves as customers rather than beneficiaries, according them dignity and respect, which is far more valuable than handouts.

 Debbie Aung Din